-4.2-1 Authority.
-There is hereby created a planning agency, pursuant to G.S. § 160D-301 to be known as the Town of Stallings Planning Board.
+- 4.2-1 Authority.
+There is hereby created a planning agency, pursuant to G.S. § 160D-301 to be known as the Town of Stallings Planning Board. - 4.2-2 Membership and Officer. - (A.) Members and Term.

-- (A.) Number of Members.
 The Planning Board shall consist of nine (9) members consisting of seven (7) full members and two (2) alternate members.
-All full members shall have equal rights, privileges, and duties; except as defined for officers by adopted Rules of Procedure.
-All members shall be appointed for three (3) year terms except in making the original appointments.
-In making the original appointment three (3) members shall be appointed for a three (3) year term; three (3) members shall be appointed for a two (2) year term; and three (3) members shall be appointed for a one (1) year term.
-(Amended January 24, 2022) - (B.) Alternates.
-The Town Council may, in its discretion, appoint alternate members to serve on the Planning Board in the absence or temporary disqualification of any regular member or to fill a vacancy pending appointment of a member.
+All members shall be appointed for three (3) year terms and there are no term limits.
+(Amended July 11, 2022) - (B.) Alternates.
+The Town Council may, in its discretion, appoint alternate members to serve on the Planning Board in the absence or temporary disqualification of any regular member or to fill a vacancy pending the appointment of a member.
 Alternate members shall be appointed for the same term, simultaneously, and in the same manner as regular members.
 Each alternate member, while attending any regular or special meetings of the Board and serving on behalf of any regular member, shall have and may exercise all the powers and duties of a regular member.
-(Amended, January 24, 2022) - 4.2-3 Powers and Duties.
-The Planning Board shall have the following powers and duties: - (A.) Prepare, review, maintain, monitor, and periodically update and recommend to the governing board a comprehensive plan, and such other plans as
+(Amended, January 24, 2022) - (C.) Officers.
+The members of the Planning Board shall elect a Chairman and Vice-Chairman during the Board's first regular meeting of a new calendar year or at the next regular meeting following a vacancy in the office of Chairman or Vice-Chairman.
+(Amended July 11, 2022) - 4.2-3 Purpose and Objectives.
+In accordance with the state law, the Planning Board, may at the request of Town Council: